Official repositories on Docker HubEstimated reading time: 4 minutes

 You can click into a tag’s detail page to see more information about which layers in the image and which components within the layer are vulnerable.
 Details including a link to the official CVE report for the vulnerability appear when you click an individual vulnerable component.

 All Official Repositories contain a User Feedback section in their

 documentation which covers the details for that specific repository.
 In most

 cases, the GitHub repository which contains the Dockerfiles for an Official

 Repository also has an active issue tracker.
 General feedback and support

 #docker-library on Freenode IRC.

 From a high level, an Official Repository starts out as a proposal in the form of a set of GitHub pull requests.
-You’ll find detailed and objective proposal requirements in the following GitHub repositories:
+Detailed and objective proposal requirements are documented in the following GitHub repositories:

 The Official Repositories team, with help from community contributors, formally review each proposal and provide feedback to the author.
 This initial review process may require a bit of back and forth before the proposal is accepted.

 There are also subjective considerations during the review process.
 These subjective concerns boil down to the basic question: “is this image generally useful?”
 For example, the python Official Repository is “generally useful” to the large Python developer community, whereas an obscure text adventure game written in Python last week is not.